qtecsolution/qpos/README.md

 ## 📝 License

-The AI Content Image Generator SaaS project is open source and available under the MIT License.
+The POS system in Laravel & React project is open source and available under the MIT License.
 You are free to use, modify, and distribute this codebase in accordance with the terms of the license.

 Please refer to the LICENSE file for more details.